Skip to main content

-We’ve rounded up some of our favorite Jewishly inspired crafts, recipes, activities, videos, and other ideas to keep you and your family occupied during days spent at home – all while learning about and embracing Judaism together.
-(Psst: Home for Shabbat?
-Check out "How to Create a Meaningful Shabbat Experience at Home."
+We’ve rounded up some of our favorite Jewish crafts, recipes, activities, videos, and other ideas to keep you and your family occupied during days spent at home while learning about and embracing Judaism together.

 Why not take on a Shabbat-related craft or two?
-Kids will be so proud to see their own creations – like these challah covers – occupy a place of honor on next week’s Shabbat table!
+Kids will be so proud to see their own creations – like these challah covers – occupy a place of honor on the Shabbat table!

-In Reform Jewish tradition, music is not only an element of worship and holiday observance, but also a way to bring Jewish values and concepts to life in a visceral way We sing songs after a good meal, in services at synagogue, with friends at Jewish summer camp, and in classrooms at religious school.
+In Reform Jewish tradition, music is not only an element of worship and holiday observance, but also a way to bring Jewish values and concepts to life.
+We sing songs after a good meal, in services at synagogue, with friends at Jewish summer camp, and in classrooms at religious school.

-Check out “Songs for an Enjoyable Shabbat with Your Family,” a playlist of some of the Shabbat songs popular at camps, schools, and early childhood centers – but it doesn’t have to be Shabbat for you to give it a listen!
-Check out all of our “Family Favorites” playlists on our Spotify channel.
+Check out “Songs for an Enjoyable Shabbat with Your Family,” a playlist of some of the Shabbat songs popular at camps, schools, and early childhood centers.

-Thinking fondly about time spent outdoors with friends while you are practicing ‘social distancing’?
+Thinking fondly about time spent outdoors with friends over summer vacation?
 Pay homage to Jewish summer camp with activities that come directly from Reform Jewish summer camps!

-Use this time to make your favorite camp food or, with close adult supervision, try three fun science experiments from URJ 6 Points Sci-Tech Academy.
-If you’re willing to get a little messy, you can even learn how to master the art of tie-dye with this how-to from URJ Crane Lake Camp.
+Use this time to make your favorite camp food by downloading the "A Taste of Summer" cookbook or, with close adult supervision, try three fun science experiments from URJ 6 Points Sci-Tech Academy.
+If you’re willing to get a little messy, you can even learn how to master the art of tie-dye with this tutorial from URJ Crane Lake Camp.

 There’s no time like the present to start teaching kids about Israel, from its rich culture to its diverse communities to its strong ties to Jewish traditions and holidays.